top of page

 Millions of unaccompanied refugee children are currently on the move worldwide.
 Many have suffered persecution, violence and war in their home countries.
 Those who make it to a European country have to face the complex challenges of asylum claims, cultural integration and often Post Traumatic Stress Disorder, without the help of their parents.

-Enthum House was inspired by the work that its founders carried out volunteering, campaigning and fundraising for unaccompanied minors in the Calais Jungle.
-It offers a safe and supportive home for up to seven unaccompanied asylum-seeking children in East Sussex aged 16-18, with care from staff 24 hours a day.
+Enthum House was inspired by the work that its founders carried out volunteering, campaigning and fundraising for unaccompanied minors in the Calais "Jungle".
+It offers a safe and supportive home for up to fourteen unaccompanied asylum-seeking young people in two residential centres in East Sussex.
+The young people are typically aged 16-18, and the centres are staffed by a care-team 24 hours a day.

 bottom of page